szczyglis-dev/py-gpt/README.md

 - has the ability to support future OpenAI models
 - fully configurable
 - plugins support
-- built-in tokens usage calculation
+- built-in token usage calculation
 - it\'s open source, source code is available on `GitHub`
 - **uses the user\'s API key**